Orbital magnetoelectric effect in nanoribbons of transition metal dichalcogenides: Three-band model calculations

 \section{Three-band model calculations}

 Here, we shall explore the orbital responses of the unsupported nanoribbons using a simplified electronic structure model for MoS$_2$ \cite{Xiao-three-band} that takes into account three $d$-orbitals of the Mo atoms only, namely $d_{x^2-y^2}, d_{xy}$ and, $d_{z^2}$.
 The effect of the S atoms is introduced via perturbation theory.
 This concise model describes reasonably well the electronic spectra of ZZ-nanoribbons near the crossing energy of the edge states (see Fig. \ref{fig:figA1}), and has the advantage of being computationally inexpensive and easy to handle.
 The Hamiltonian of the three-band model was deduced in Ref.~\cite{Xiao-three-band} and is briefly reviewed in Appendix~\ref{APP-A}.
-The lack of a substrate can be achieved experimentally properly choosing materials that do not interact significantly with MoS$_2$~\cite{Wu-2019-NatComn-10.1038/s41467-019-08629-9}.
+The lack of the influence of substrate can be achieved experimentally properly choosing materials that do not interact significantly with MoS$_2$~\cite{Wu-2019-NatComn-10.1038/s41467-019-08629-9} [see also Sec. \ref{sec4} for further discussion].
+Here, we neglect the spin-orbit coupling of MoS$_2$ due to the weakness of the spin response compared to the orbital one, as detailed in Appendix \ref{APP-D}.
 The nanoribbons comprise $N$ lines that are labelled by $\ell=1,2,...,N$, as illustrated in Fig.~\ref{fig:figA2}.
 The OAM accumulations induced at each line $\ell$ ($\delta \langle L^z_\ell\rangle$) by an electric field applied along the ribbon's axis are calculated using linear response theory as described in Appendix \ref{APP-B}.
+We use the intra-atomic approximation to describe the OAM operator.
+This should be a reasonable approximation for MoS$_2$ within this energy range, as discussed in Appendix \ref{APP-D}.
 The results are depicted in Fig.~\ref{FigMain1} for 1L-MoS$_2$ (a) and 2L-MoS$_2$ (b) ZZ-nanoribbons with $N=15$ lines in breadth for two different values of Fermi-energies ($E_{\text{F}}=1.0\text{eV}$ and $1.3\text{eV}$).